dseeni/TechArtDemos/README.md

 In this way, each additional solver is triggered by a unique edge vertex valence pair as well:

-**Double Skew Solver (4,4)Demo:**
+**Double Skew Solver (4,4):**
 ```
-- Wherein the given edge belongs to a trianglualr face in the case of corner
+- The Double Skew Solver is triggered when selected edge(s) belong to a
-chamfers and no intersection exists.
+trianglualr face in the case of corner chamfers and no intersections exists.
 ```
 ![](./DemoExamples/UnchamferCornerCase.gif)